kmolan/MPC_AutonomousPlanning/README.md

 3. Update the drive and lidar topics appropriately.
 4. Optional - update the map files in the racecar simulator to test the MPC capabilities on the simulator.

+Note: We use CVXGEN for MPC optimization, and is used under an academic license.

 # In action

 Static obstacle avoidance in action, with a nominal velocity of 6 m/s: